 Your divorce mediation checklist should include the following items:

 - Child custody and visitation– when you work a divorce mediator, the assumption is you are both willing to share custody.
 Your arrangements should consider both of your work schedules and activities the children participate in.
 Holidays and birthdays may be alternated, if agreeable.
 Some points to consider are pick up and drop off times, alternating weekends, obligations of the custodial parent to bring children to extra curriculum and/or religious activities.
 Parents should agree to discuss major medical decisions and choice of school outside the child’s residential area.
 Will grandparents have special considerations or be responsible for childcare?
 Will current arrangements still be possible when parents are separated?
 These are all important points to consider.
+You should include a child custody negotiation checklist into your larger list which includes the children’s activities and how you will facilitate their participation.

 - Child support – support must take both parents’ salaries into consideration.
 Support costs will be calculated based on their combined income, education, health care costs, childcare (if applicable), and activities both parents agree to pay for.
+This amount can vary from the standard percentage of your salary.

 - Spousal support – if one parent has cared for the children while the other worked, financial arrangements can be made for a non-custodial parent to provide financial support to the other parent to continue providing childcare.